China Global Business Entities Guide China Limited Liability Company - 有限责任公司 (LLC)

 Any requirements with respect to share cancellation, share repurchase and other capital reductions

-The Company Law does not prohibit an LLC from making share cancellations and repurchases, so long as such act does not violate the provisions of other laws and administrative regulations under relevant circumstances, or cause damage to the company and the interests of other shareholders.
-Share cancellations and repurchases are made in the way of registered capital reduction in an LLC.
+Company Law does not prohibit an LLC from making share cancellations and repurchases, so long as such act does not violate the provisions of other laws and administrative regulations under relevant circumstances, or cause damage to the company and the interests of other shareholders.
+Share cancellations and repurchases are made by means of registered capital reduction in an LLC.

-Registered capital reduction will require shareholders’ resolution, and shall undergo relevant procedures for change registration.
+Registered capital reduction requires a shareholders' resolution and includes relevant procedures for registration of the change.
 An LLC which proposes to reduce its registered capital shall prepare a balance sheet and a list of assets.
-The LLC shall notify its creditors and publish an announcement on the newspapers within a certain period of time from the date of resolution on such capital reduction.
+The LLC shall notify its creditors and publish an announcement in the newspapers within a certain period of time from the date of resolution regarding such capital reduction.

 Any requirements with respect to distributions to shareholders?